Where To See Orangutans In The Wild

 Sun Bear Conservation Centre

-Again, you’re walking on boardwalks and there are a few macaques around.
+Again, you’re walking on boardwalks with a few macaques around.
 The bears themselves are in contained areas but these are large spaces where they still have a lot of freedom to move around.

-There were staff wandering around helping us spot the ones that were sleeping up in trees.
+There were staff wandering around helping us spot those sleeping up in trees.
 They also helped us use their telescope to get a closer view of them.

-I didn’t know all that much about sun bears before I went and it was a great chance to see them and learn more about the animals.
-And of course, support the centre that is looking after a lot of bears that are recovering from some horrible conditions.
+I didn’t know much about sun bears before I went, but it was a great chance to see them and learn more about the animals.
+And, of course, support a centre looking after many bears recovering from some horrible conditions.

-From here, we then took a tour with Sticky Rice Travel on the Kinabatangan River.
+From there, we took a tour with Sticky Rice Travel on the Kinabatangan River.
 We did the three-day, two-night Eco Camp Experience.

-Here you get to spend time out in the jungle, living beside an oxbow lake.
+Here, you get to spend time out in the jungle, living beside an oxbow lake, surrounded by wildlife.
+This is the only accommodation on the Kinabatangan River in a forest reserve.
 You get the chance to go on several hikes, both during the day and at night.
 You take several cruises on the river to spot animals and we also went tree planting.

 kinabatangan river